ceejbot/toastmasters/stabilizing-npm/01-slides.md

 # [fit] I now praise
 # [fit] CouchDB

-^ It carried the registry a long long way all by itself before falling over.
-Its replication is rock-solid & is a building block of our architecture.
-It also publishes a reliable changes feed that is crucial to how we build our redundancy.
-Now that we're on Ubuntu it's reliable and easy to deploy.
-I like it, especially now that we're no longer making it do things it's bad at.
+^ Carried the registry a long way before falling over.
+Replication is rock-solid building block forour architecture.
+Reliable changes feed that is crucial to how we build our redundancy.
+Doesn't fall over now that we don't make it do things its bad at.

 ---